 If aspects of the equitable division seem “sketchy,” it is important to litigate these issues clearly and concisely.
 For example, if your spouse built substantial credit card debt while carrying on an affair, then you need to show the court that your spouse should pay for these debts.
 The court also considers a myriad of factors when dividing property, assets, and debts.
 The goal of the court’s objective analysis is to, hopefully, protect litigants from unfair divisions.

 There are many specific factors to consider when dividing property, such as the length of the marriage, age and socio-economic status, opportunities to acquire future income or capital assets, the value of property that is allocated by a prenuptial agreement, and many others.
 Due to the complexities of asset and debt distribution following a divorce, you’ll need a keen and diligent lawyer who can provide you with reasonable expectations, issues that may come up in family law courts, or problems with the division that you may have overlooked.
-More importantly, if problems do come up, or if you feel that some matters of the division are not fair, a prominent family law attorney can help present your concerns to the court in a clear and impactful manner.
+More importantly, if problems do come up, or if you feel that some matters of the division are not fair, an experienced family law attorney can help present your concerns to the court in a clear and impactful manner.